GaloisInc/daedalus/docs-src/source/tool-docs/daedalus.rst

 .. data:: --inline

-  Perform agressive inlinining---all parsers that can be inlined will be inlinined at each use site.
+  Perform aggressive inlining---all parsers that can be inlined will be inlined at each use site.
 Sometimes this may improve performance, but sometimes it may reduce it, due to a significant increase in the size of the generate code.